p4lang/p4runtime/README.md

 ## Overview
 P4 is a language for programming the data plane of network devices.
-The P4Runtime API is a control-plane specification for controlling the data plane elements of a device or program defined by a P4 program.
+The P4Runtime API is a control plane specification for controlling the data plane elements of a device or program defined by a P4 program.
 This repository provides a precise definition of the P4Runtime API via protobuf (.proto) files and accompanying documentation.
 The target audience for this includes system